Introduction

 • RecordIO-style streams carrying JSON records

-Details of the current on-disk/on-S3 format are documented in S3 File Format and Expand segments → NDJSON.
+Details are documented in Output formats, Segment file format and Expand segments → NDJSON.

 When to use EdgeMQ